 - Nausea and vomiting

-If you are experiencing severe abdominal pain or other bowel obstruction symptoms, you should seek immediate medical care.
+If you experience severe abdominal pain or other bowel obstruction symptoms, you should seek immediate medical care.

 Using this knowledge, the Wurns began intensive study of the anatomy of internal structures, aiming to free the bonds without damaging the underlying structures.
 The Wurn Technique® is a very site-specific physical therapy, the result of more than two decades of study and investigation by the Wurns and their staff.
 It has been credited with saving lives and returning normal lifestyles to many people, including those suffering from bowel obstructions.

 Like peeling apart the run in a three-dimensional sweater, the Wurn Technique focuses on reducing or eliminating adhesions, crosslink by crosslink.
 It has been shown in peer-reviewed medical journals to reduce adhesions, decrease pain and improve soft tissue mobility without the risks of surgery or drugs.
 (Wurn et al., 2004b; Wurn et al., 2008; Rice et al., 2013b; Wurn et al., 2011) In fact, published studies and citations have shown its ability to open adhered structures as tiny as fallopian tubes (Wurn et al., 2006, Wurn et al., 2008), organs that are much smaller and generally less accessible than the small bowel.
 Clear Passage therapists have had many successes decreasing or eliminating the adhesions that block the intestines.
 They have broken the repetitive “adhesion-obstruction-surgery” cycle that many of their patients describe as their life before Clear Passage.A 2013 study in the Journal of Clinical Medicine demonstrated the effectiveness of the Wurn Technique in treating bowel obstructions.
 Study participants with complex surgical histories and adhesions reported no symptoms after receiving the hands-on therapy.
 Each reported lasting pain relief and avoidance of further SBOs after therapy.
 X-rays for one participant showed that the obstruction cleared after therapy, while the other participant was able to cancel a scheduled bowel surgery after attending therapy.
 (Rice et al., 2013b)